gilbert/zaml/README.md

 ### list

-A `list` is a list of strings.
+A `list` is *always* list of strings.
 List items can either be inline or within a block.

 ```
 # schema = tags:list